Skip to content

 Manual Calibration in Software

 Make sure the lowest and highest voltage values are set correctly so the controller can interpret clutch pressure accurately.
+Important to set Lowest at least above 0.55v as 0.5 is its resting value.
+Be aware that the voltage will increase significaly the further you push (progressive).

 Installation Tips